ComputationalIntelligenceGroup/ggmsim/README.md

 and which is newly created if it does not already exist.

 ## Remarks on generating the figures in Córdoba et al. (2018)
 Source first file `experiment_pgm.R` and then `plot_pgm.R`.
-This experiment is computationally intensive.
+This experiment is computationally intensive, and requires the `dplyr` R package for generating the plots.

 Note that
 because `gmat::port()` and `gmat::diagdom()` have been modified since the